CloudLabs-MOC/CloudLabs-SEED/Network Security/DNSSEC/DNSSEC.md

 ### 4.3 Task 2.c: Testing

 Build and run all the containers.
-Then run the following commands to get different types of records from the edunameserver.
+Then run the following commands to get different types of records from the edu nameserver.
 Provide an explanation for each of the records in the response.
-In our setup,10.9.0. is the IP address assigned to theedunameserver.
+In our setup,10.9.0. is the IP address assigned to the edu nameserver.

 $ dig @10.9.0.60 edu DNSKEY +dnssec